-A confidential out-of-court alternative based upon mutual respect.
+Collaborative Law is a confidential out-of-court alternative based upon mutual respect

-Collaborative Law differs from the traditional litigation process because it promotes mutual respect and gives control of the process to the parties, not a judge.
+The Collaborative Law Process differs from traditional litigation because it promotes mutual respect and gives control of the process to the parties, not a judge.

 Rather than everything being played out in the public record, which is what happens in litigation, the Collaborative Process is private, except for minimal documents being filed in court after a settlement agreement has been signed by the parties.
 Clients agree not to go to court, so the process is more transparent and less adversarial.
-The goal is to enhance communications throughout the process and to lay the foundation for a healthier relationship during and after the divorce or separation.
+The goal is to enhance communications between the couple throughout the process and to lay the foundation for a healthier relationship during and after the divorce or separation.
 Through the Collaborative Process, relationships are preserved rather than destroyed.